da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/Report.md

 The only thing I would like to improve is the speed of learning.
 It started getting rewards only after 1000 episodes.
 While learning with GPU is quick, it would be good to make it fewer episodes to run.

-I noticed that the agents' behaviors move far forward after they hit the ball.
+I noticed that the agents move far forward after the opponent hit the ball which is pretty interesting to see.
 It feels inefficient energy-wise even if that's the best strategy to pick the ball.
 We could probably penalize the excessive movement by introducing some error terms and further optimize the agent's movement.

 It would be also interesting to apply the same technique to the Soccor environment and see how it works.